Make a planning application

 Validation List

-National Planning Policy and Guidance requires a Local Validation List which is up to date to clearly set out the validation requirements for applications for development.
+National Planning Policy and Guidance requires a Local Validation List which is up-to-date to clearly set out the validation requirements for applications for development.
 Such a list should not have been adopted more than two years before a given planning application is determined.
 This Local Validation List is considered to be both Council and customer facing and is considered to comprehensively list the validation requirement in an easy-to-understand format.

 Validation List